Coxeter-biCatalan combinatorics: Bipartite -bisortable elements and alternating arc diagrams

-The simple generators of $B_n$, are $s_0=(-1\,\,\,1)$ and $s_i=(-i\!-\!1\,\,\,-\!i)(i\,\,\,i\!+\!1)$ for $i=1,\ldots,n-1$, written in cycle notation as permutations of $\set{\pm 1, \ldots, \pm n}$.
-A \newword{symmetric Coxeter element} of $\A_{2n-1}$ is a Coxeter element that is fixed by the automorphism $y\mapsto w_0yw_0$.
+Now we describe the Cambrian and biCambrian congruences in type B. The simple generators of $B_n$, are $s_0=(-1\,\,\,1)$ and $s_i=(-i\!-\!1\,\,\,-\!i)(i\,\,\,i\!+\!1)$ for $i=1,\ldots,n-1$, written in cycle notation as permutations of $\set{\pm 1, \ldots, \pm n}$.
+A \newword{symmetric Coxeter element} of $A_{2n-1}$ is a Coxeter element that is fixed by the automorphism $y\mapsto w_0yw_0$.
 Equivalently, the Coxeter element can be written as a product of some permutation of the elements $s_0,\ldots,s_{n-1}$ defined above.
 This product in $A_{2n-1}$ can be interpreted as a Coxeter element of $B_n$, which we denote by $\tilde c$.
 A Coxeter element is symmetric if and only if it corresponds to a barring of $\set{\pm1,\ldots,\pm(n-1)}$ with the property that $i$ is overbarred if and only if $-i$ is underbarred.
 Thus, a signed permutation avoids the pattern $\overline231$ if and only if it also avoids the pattern $31\underline2$ (in its full one-line notation).
 The signed permutations avoiding $\overline231$ (and equivalently $31\underline2$) in their full notation are exactly the $\tilde c$-sortable elements by \cite[Theorem~7.5]{cambrian}.
 Comparing with the description of $c$-sortable permutations following Proposition~\ref{same class}, we obtain the following proposition.

 \begin{proposition} Suppose $c$ is a symmetric Coxeter element of $A_{2n-1}$ and suppose $\tilde c$ is the corresponding Coxeter element of $B_n$.
 A signed permutation is $\tilde c$-sortable in $B_n$ if and only if it is $c$-sortable as an element of $A_{2n-1}$. \end{proposition}